-Britain is full of ancient monuments: Medieval castles, Roman baths, Megalithic villages and giant hill figures.
-People practically trip over them on their morning stroll to the haberdashers.
-The landscape is littered with them - and the most famous of all is Stonehenge.
+Britain is brimming with ancient monuments.
+Medieval castles, Roman baths, Megalithic villages.
+The landscape is littered with them.
+And the most famous of all is Stonehenge.

 Stonehenge is Neolithic, which means it dates back to the late Stone Age (4,000-5,000 years ago), where polished stone weapons and implements were all the rage.